philip-h/utgclassroom/source/class1/index.md

 previousY = self.y
 {% endcode %}

-Alright, that was the bulk of todays lesson!
+Alright, that was the bulk of today's lesson!
 Hope you guys have a good Halloween and I'll see you next week!

-## October 12, 2019
+## October 19, 2019

 Hey Guys!
 This week was catch up / commenting week!
 The task for today was to comment **every** single line of code (including the spaces) for 2 reasons:
 1. To show me that you know what's going on in class and you are not just copying down code